-Having started out my career in corporate graphic design I found that there was always a gap between the account manager, the client and the designer.
-Like a game of Chinese whispers, it never made sense to me why the designer couldn’t speak with the client directly in order to process and interpret exactly what they were after and to steer them away from anything that drifted away from their branding identity.
+Having started out my career in the corporate graphic design world with branding agencies over 10 years ago, I found that there was always a gap between the account manager, the client and the designer.
+Like a game of Chinese whispers, it never made sense to me why the designer couldn’t speak with the client directly in order to interpret exactly what they were after and steer them away from anything that drifted from their branding identity.
 It wasn’t until 2012 that I decided to take a leap of faith and go out on my own as a freelance graphic designer in Perth.
-Ever since then, I have hit the ground running and never looked back.
-I love getting to know a business and see how I can help them – in turn, building strong relationships with my clients and coming up with new strategies to help them market themselves.
+Since then, I have hit the ground running and have never looked back.

 Once the name was established, the logo came naturally.
-Although you wouldn't normally associate the name with a freelance graphic designer, I liked the point of difference with other agencies and the quirkiest reflected my personality perfectly.
-Little did I know that I was going to expand my business into other areas - jewellery and celebrancy which allowed the name to fit comfortably within each business sector.
-With visual branding being a primary focus for When Adam Met Eve, the logo needed to be friendly and memorable with companies wanting to invest in creativity and ingenuity not your typical churn and burn creative graphic design studios.
+Although not normally associated with a freelance graphic designer, I liked that it had a point of difference to other agencies and that its quirkiness aptly reflected my personality.
+Little did I know that I was going to expand into other areas to incorporate my offshoot jewellery business, which has allowed the name to fit comfortably across both areas.
+As visual branding was a primary focus for When Adam Met Eve, the logo needed to be friendly and memorable and draw in companies that wanted to invest in creativity and ingenuity, as opposed to the typical “churn and burn” of graphic design studios.

-Over the last few years, the logo has changed and been refined with a number of different variations created for various events.
-This has allowed a greater marketing strategy for When Adam Met Eve to expand into different markets whilst still keeping the brand integrity.
-Keep a look out for the Easter, Christmas and other holiday logos that pop up from time to time.
-Or better yet, check out our jewellery and celebrancy website When Adam Met Eve.
+Over time, the logo evolved to incorporate different variations for various events.
+This has allowed a greater marketing strategy for When Adam Met Eve to expand into different markets, while keeping in line with the brand’s integrity.
+Keep an eye out for Easter, Christmas and other special event logos that pop up from time to time.
+Or better yet, check out our online store where you can browse our lovingly handmade jewellery.